There’s nothing wrong with Philly that we can’t fix together.

 years in City Council

-small neighborhood businesses no longer pay the BRT Tax
+small neighborhood businesses no longer pay the BIRT Tax

 In a new public safety plan, Philadelphia mayoral candidate Maria Quiñones Sanchez proposes a conversation to “reimagine” the Philadelphia Police Department and suggests establishing a public safety dashboard and investing in a system of cameras in the city.
 But not included in the plan – shared first with NBC10’s Lauren Mayk – is any reference to guns, as Philadelphia struggles to contain daily gun violence.
 Watch it now »